 Defining SQL Models

 Models represent tables in your database.
 Define them using the defineModel function with the col and rel namespaces.
-For the full API reference including nullable-aware types, generics, and typed serialize/prepare, see Programmatic Models (defineModel).
+For the full API reference including nullable-aware types, date/time .string() helpers, and typed serialize/prepare on supported columns, see Programmatic Models (defineModel).

 Example: User Model